 I told Jim the vinyl flooring was a good place for him to learn how to mop!
 He didn’t think that was very funny.

 For those of you wondering, the light blue/gray wall color is called Lullaby by Sherwin Williams.
 By far, the prettiest blue/gray wall color I have used in a while.

 Want to see this floor completely installed?
 Click over to our basement makeover to view the entire floor complete.
 The before and after is pretty dramatic if I do say so myself!

-This vinyl floor cost under $2.50 a square foot and can easily be purchased on the Sam’s Club website.
+This vinyl floor cost under $2.50 a square foot for materials and can easily be purchased on the Sam’s Club website.
 I placed my order and it was delivered a week later!

 Don’t miss these two other flooring installs featuring the same flooring in different colors below.

 More Vinyl Plank Flooring Installation Projects You Will Love

 See vinyl floor install at the Split Level Flip House